 Hello hello!
 I hope you’re having a fantastic spring so far.
 The latest documentary I’ve presented, Civilisations Stories: The First Refugees, is airing again this Monday on BBC Four, exploring the Huguenot silk weavers of Spitalfields and their impact on British arts and crafts.
 Part of the landmark Civilisations season on the BBC that explores thousands of years of visual culture, Civilisations Stories explore regional history, art, science & innovation from Bronze Age East Anglia to the legacy of slavery in Bristol, the art of coal mining in the Midlands, art & the sea on the north east coast and many more.
 An extra episode of Civilisations presented by Mary Beard tied together some of the artefacts and museums that were featured across the shows.

 Please do tune in (or watch online) as we trace the story of silk weaving from Spitalfields to Suffolk, featuring Dennis Severs’ House, the Museum of Immigration and Diversity, co-founder of the Spitalfields Trust Dan Cruickshank and much more.

 IN OTHER NEWS…

-And if you’re interested in learning more about fashion history, I’m teaching my short course again this summer at London College of Fashion.
-Fashion History: The Evolution of Style covers the key moments in fashion history and theory over 200 years, from the French Revolution through to the 1990s, and it’s running in July and August.
+For more regular updates you can keep up with me on Instagram and Twitter, and if you’re interested in learning more about fashion history, I’m teaching my short course again at London College of Fashion.
+Fashion History: The Evolution of Style covers key moments in fashion history and theory over 200 years, from the French Revolution through to the 1990s, and it’s running in August and October.
 BOOKING and info HERE.